SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ## Installing `R` package `idar`

-We have developed an `R` package for this class which is called `idar` (Introduction to Data Analytics with `R` - `idar`).
+We have developed an `R` package for this class which is called `idar` (which stands for Introduction to Data Analytics with `R`, `idar`).
 In order to install the `idar` package, you will have to first install the tools required to install `idar` directly from its [GitHub repository](https://github.com/SMAC-Group/idar).

 To do so, you will first need to install a `C++` compiler in your installation.
 The steps to do so are the following: